twilio/twilio-go/rest/numbers/v1/docs/PortingPortInApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a FetchPortingPortInFetchParams struct
+Other parameters are passed through a pointer to a FetchPortingPortInParams struct

 Name | Type | Description